 You just have to sign in using your Google Workspace account and Tensorfuse will automatically manage the token for you.

-tensorkube configure
+tensorkube sync

 Deploying your first Tensorkube app

-Each tensorkube deployment requires two things - your code and your environment (as a Dockerfile).
+Each Tensorkube deployment requires two things - your code and your environment (as a Dockerfile).

 Code files